maddalinalazar/wordpress-demo_4_4_1/README.md

         </Directory>
 </VirtualHost>

-/*Navigate to /html, remove all files inside and clean the directory.
-THen up in the hierarchy create a new directory /staging*/ cd /var/www/html rm -rf * cd ../
+/*Navigate to /html, remove all files inside and clean the directory.*/ cd /var/www/html rm -rf * cd ../